vipickering/vincentp/website/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 ---
 layout: post
-title: "My Entire Front End Development Processes From Start To Finish"
+title: "My Entire Front End Development Process From Start To Finish"
 date: 2013-10-24
 meta: An overview of my web development tools and processes I use on a daily basis from start to finish
 ---